To write on behalf of Dr Stella Nyanzi you can contact the Writers at Risk convener Jane Archer at email@example.com.

 The American Bar Association Center for Human Rights, which monitored the trial, concluded that the proceedings were marred by fair trial violations, in particular, the failure to provide the defense with adequate time to call and present witnesses.

-PEN International and its Centres around the world have been campaigning for the release of Dr Nyanzi since her arrest in November 2018 as well as for the charges against her to be dropped in an earlier case from 2017.
+PEN International and its Centres around the world campaigned for the release of Dr Nyanzi since her arrest in November 2018 as well as for the charges against her to be dropped in an earlier case from 2017.
 Her case was featured for PEN’s Day of the Imprisoned Writer in November 2019 and she was awarded the Oxfam Novib/PEN International Award for Freedom of Expression in January 2020.

+The High Court overturned the conviction and sentence of Dr. Stella Nyanzi.
 At a hearing at the High Court in Kololo on 20 February 2020, High Court judge Henry Peter Adonyo overturned Dr. Nyanzi’s conviction and sentence, and called for her immediate release on the basis that the lower court did not have jurisdiction to try the case against her, and due to fair trial violations in relation to her right to a defense.
 The court also dismissed the state’s appeal on Dr. Nyanzi’s acquittal on charges of offensive communication.
 Dr. Nyanzi was released the same day after she returned to Luzira prison to sign official release papers.

 For the Day of the Imprisoned Writer 2019, Kirsty Logan has written a letter of solidarity to imprisoned Ugandan academic and writer, Dr Stella Nyanzi.